 - $575 for the filing fee for the main petition with the USCIS

-If you have a pending adjustment of status application, or are in another applicable circumstance, the Austin immigration attorneys at the William Jang, PLLC, may be able to help you file for advance parole.
+If you have a pending adjustment of status application, or are in another applicable circumstance, the Austin immigration attorneys at the Law Office of William Jang, PLLC, may be able to help you file for advance parole.
 To discuss the particulars of your situation with one of our Austin immigration attorneys, please call our Austin offices at today.